-Radiation Therapist Job Outlook - Where’s the Money At?
+Radiation Therapist Job Outlook

 The field of radiation therapy is rapidly growing, changing, and improving.
 Well-qualified individuals are necessary to facilitate this positive progression and to use their knowledge of radiation therapy to help those in need.
-To give an effective overview of employment in the field, this article will examine the statistics and trends surrounding the radiation therapist job outlook.
+To give an effective overview of employment in the field, this article examines the statistics and trends surrounding the radiation therapist job outlook.

 - Radiation Therapy Job Growth